 In strong collaboration with our state medical association and national medical specialty society partners, the AMA has:

-- Achieved more than 35 state-level victories in strong collaboration with our Federation of Medicine partners.
+- Achieved more than 85 state-level victories to date in 2023 in strong collaboration with our Federation of Medicine partners.

 - Struck down legislation allowing physician assistants to practice independently without physician oversight in Arizona, Colorado, Louisiana, Maryland, New York, Oklahoma and South Dakota.